University of St Andrews Biomolecular Sciences Building

 Atelier Ten undertook the MEP design associated with the refurbishment of the Biomolecular Sciences building on the University of St Andrews’ North Haugh campus.

-and future needs of the building and to provide state of the art research and undergraduate laboratory and support services accommodation.
+The building underwent internal reconfiguration to meet the current and future needs of the client and to provide state of the art research and undergraduate laboratory and support services accommodation.

-The client’s brief was established through collaboration with all user groups at meetings and workshops.
+The Client’s brief was established through collaboration with all user groups at meetings and workshops.
 The brief was further refined to incorporate the specific requirements of each user group who included biology teaching and research, chemistry research, administration and building maintenance.

 Generally, the existing MEP services installations were replaced throughout.
 The gas boilers were replaced in 2019 and will be retained.